Wilderness Systems Pungo 120 Review

 Glide and Tracking

 Thanks to its 12-foot, 2-inch length and predominantly V-shaped hull, the Pungo 120 is comfortable maintaining a straight line and moving at speed.
-Due to its relatively wider design, it takes a stroke more to accelerate than our swiftest kayaks tested, but it was able to cover 50 meters in a similar time.
+Due to its relatively wider design, it takes an extra stroke to accelerate compared to the swiftest kayaks in our lineup, but the Pungo can still cover 50 meters in a similar amount of time.

-There is no rudder on the Pungo and unlike other Wilderness Systems kayaks, this model is not designed to be compatible with the addition of one.
-However, the Pungo is designed to track well without this tool and in the sheltered condition, it was able to maintain a long straight glide without paddler assistance.
+There is no rudder on the Pungo, and unlike other Wilderness Systems kayaks, this model is not designed to be compatible with the addition of one.
+However, the Pungo is designed to track well without this tool, and in sheltered conditions, it can maintain a long straight glide without paddler assistance.

 Stability

-The Pungo's hull is designed with stability as its focus.
-With great primary and secondary stability, this kayak was one of those we felt most secure in.
+The hull of the Pungo is designed with stability as its focus.
+With great primary and secondary stability, this kayak was one we felt very secure in.
 It has a gentle V shape that only feels unstable when sitting on flat ground.
-As soon as you are in the water, the Pungo is steady like a charm.
+As soon as you are in the water, the Pungo is satisfyingly steady.

 The wide hull and low seat position further enhance the stability of this steady boat.
 We took this kayak down gentle class II rapids with novice kayakers, and although this boat isn't specifically designed for those conditions, it could handle it without trouble.

-While the thicker plastic makes the Pungo very durable, it does increase the kayak’s weight.
-Weighing in at 49 pounds, this kayak makes it into the heavyweight category compared to the other kayaks we tested for this review.
+While thicker plastic makes the Pungo very durable, it does increase the kayak's weight.
+Weighing in at 49 pounds, this kayak makes it into the heavyweight category compared to others we tested for this review.

 On the plus side, the thick molded plastic handles are some of the most comfortable we came across in our testing, and this definitely makes the task of transportation slightly less tedious if you have a buddy to share the load.

-Stronger paddlers may be able to lift this kayak onto their car roof by themselves, but this is not a task that we would enjoy, particularly after a long, tiring paddle.
-The wide cockpit makes it difficult to do the usual kayak deadlift and it generally requires a more awkward experience.
-A kayak trolley or roof rack load assistor would be much appreciated by the solo paddler.
+Stronger paddlers may be able to lift this kayak onto their car roof by themselves, but this is not a task that we enjoy, particularly after a long, tiring paddle.
+The wide cockpit makes it difficult to do the usual kayak deadlift, so a kayak trolley or roof rack load assistor will be much appreciated by the solo paddler.
 Alternatively, if you are not concerned about the loss of performance and comfort, there are lighter kayaks on the market.